Post-Newtonian Theory for Gravitational Waves: Compact binary systems

-The results~\eqref{Iij}\,--\,\eqref{IJnewtonian} permit the control of the \emph{instantaneous} part of the total energy flux, by which we mean that part of the flux which is generated solely by the source multipole moments, i.e., not counting the \emph{hereditary} tail and related integrals.
-The instantaneous flux $\mathcal{F}_\text{inst}$ is defined by the replacement into the general expression of $\mathcal{F}$ given by Eq.~\eqref{FluxF} of all the radiative moments $\mathrm{U}_L$ and $\mathrm{V}_L$ by the corresponding $\ell$-th time derivatives of the source moments $\mathrm{I}_L$ and $\mathrm{J}_L$.
-Up to the 3.5PN order we have
+Evidently the results \eqref{Iijcirc}--\eqref{IJnewtonian} permit the control only of that part of the total energy flux which is generated by the source multipole moments $\dI_L$ and $\dJ_L$; from \eqref{FluxF} we have up to 4.5PN order